Disloyalty & Disqualification: Reconstructing Section 3 of the Fourteenth Amendment

 To become President of the United States, you must be constitutionally qualified.
 You must be thirty-five years old, a natural born citizen, and a resident for fourteen years.
 Neither Congress nor any state can set this threshold higher; the same is true for congresspeople.
 But since it was last successfully invoked in 1917, most have forgotten the other qualifier—for officers at both the state and federal levels—from Section 3 of the Fourteenth Amendment.
-Those who have violated their oath to uphold our Constitution can be disqualified from holding any public office, state legislatures excluded.
-This Article reconstructs this lost qualification and develops a framework for its twenty-first-century application by states, federal courts, and the Congress.
+Those who have violated their oath to uphold our Constitution can be disqualified from holding any public office under the United States or any state.
+This Article reconstructs this lost qualification and develops a framework for its twenty-first-century application by states, federal courts, and Congress.

 Part I uses sources from and contemporary to the drafting of the Fourteenth Amendment alongside recent secondary sources to determine what Section 3 means.
 Part II then develops a test that can be applied in judging a Section 3 case.
 Part III briefly explores mechanisms through which the qualification can be enforced.
 Part IV reviews and summarizes some surviving use-cases so that decisionmakers can easily compare modern transgressions to precedent.
 And finally, Part V adopts the analysis from Parts I & II and scrutinizes a hypothetical person who may be barred by Section 3.
 The Article then concludes.

 Keywords: constitution, constitutional, law, fourteenth, amendment, 14th, disloyalty, oath of office, insurrection, rebellion, aid or comfort, aid and comfort, treason, disqualification, qualifications, enemies, section three, section 3, reconstruction, legal history

 Suggested Citation: Suggested Citation